-Walk into the lounge of many keen Audio Enthusiasts and you'll see a Valve Amplifier at the heart of their system.
+Walk into the lounge of many keen Audio enthusiasts and you'll see a Valve Amplifier at the heart of their system.
 Why?
-Because the old fashioned Valve Amplifiers gave the best sound.
-So what if there was a pocket size Valve Amp that would give us bavk the rich audio quality our musicd players and smart phones so badly lack?
+Because the old fashioned Valve Amplifiers give the best sound.
+So what if there was now a pocket size Valve Amp. that would give us back the rich audio quality our music players and smart phones so badly lack?

-The X1 Hybrid Valve Amplifier gives is back the warm rich quality sound that was lost when transistors took over from Valves.
+The X1 Hybrid Valve Amplifier gives us back the warm, rich quality sound that was lost when transistors took over from Valves.
 Plug it between your phone or MP3 player and your headphones.
-Your music now passes through real glass tube valves resulting in vastly improved sound quality.
-It will also boost the volume so you'll now have enoigh power to drive the most demanding headphones.
+Your music now passes through real glass tube valves, resulting in vastly improved sound quality.
+It will also boost the volume so you'll now have enough power to drive the most demanding headphones.

-Although the sound is big, the amplifier is small- about the profile of an iPhone 4, and smaller than many smart phones.
-Will a long life lithium battery you will be able to listen to your favorite music for hours on the go.
-Plug into your computer with the optional inbuilt DAC and by pass your sound card for the best high resolution music you'll ever hear (32bit/384kHz)
+Although the sound is big on quality, the amplifier is small- about the profile of an iPhone 4, and smaller than many smart phones.
+With a long life lithium battery you will be able to listen for hours to your favourite music while on the go.
+Plug the X1 with the optional inbuilt DAC into your computer to by pass your computers sound card and get the best high resolution music you'll ever hear (32bit/384kHz.)